 Locals can go wild during Restaurant Week in February.
 Tourists have to run around trying to sample even a sliver of the many cafes, patisseries, ethnic markets and gourmet shops in each neighborhood.

 Or, they can join a guided tasting tour and hit six or seven in one afternoon, as we did last fall — at least eight

 food tours take tourists and locals alike into the savory underbelly of the city.

-The city-run Taste of the Neighborhoods tours were first and still are popular, taking a packed motorcoach to three different ethnic restaurants in three neighborhoods.
+The city's late and lamented Taste of the Neighborhoods tours were first on the foodie scene, taking a packed motorcoach to three different ethnic restaurants in three neighborhoods.

-The Tastebud walking tours stop at five to seven restaurants, and Dine-Around is a progressive dinner.
+The Tastebud walking tours stop at five to seven restaurants.
 Three pizza tours give people a slice of the city specialty, and there’s even a chocolate-and-pastries tour.

-Food sells: The Tastebud and Chicago Food Planet tours are near the top of TripAdvisor's list of highest-rated Chicago tours,
+Food sells: The Tastebud and Chicago Food Planet tours are at the top of TripAdvisor's list of highest-rated Chicago tours,

 ahead of the well-known architecture tours and river cruises.

 We chose Chicago Food Planet’s Near North Tour, starting at the Ashkenaz Delicatessen on the Gold Coast.